Get in touch with one of our experts and we'll find you the perfect serviced apartments in Reading, suitable for any length of visit.

-Reading has plenty going for it – it’s just half an hour from London by train, and based in beautiful Berkshire within tantalising reach of some of the UK’s most beautiful countryside, whether you fancy messing about on the Thames or exploring one of the many National Trust properties nearby.
+You won't find it difficult to plan things to do in Reading.
+You'll be pleased to know that Reading has plenty going for it.
+It’s just half an hour from London by train, and based in beautiful Berkshire within tantalising reach of some of the UK’s most beautiful countryside, whether you fancy messing about on the Thames or exploring one of the many National Trust properties nearby.

-You’ll find lots of variety in Reading – the riverside area has a surprising number of stylish restaurants, cafes and bars, where you can enjoy great food while you relax and watch the boats go by.
+You’ll find lots of variety in the city.
+If you're looking for places to eat in Reading, the riverside area has a surprising number of stylish restaurants, cafes and bars, where you can enjoy great food and relax while the boats go by.

 The city centre has all the usual high street chains, as well as some impressive tapas and sushi restaurants that will please a more sophisticated palate.